 The name Lachine Rapids was kept simply because the LaSalle borough of today was once part of the Lachine Parish of yesterday.The Lachine Rapids are approximately 3 miles or 4.8 km and, long before they became a recreational attraction, they represented a difficult barrier to maritime traffic.

-Even after the opening of the Lachine Canal in 1824, the difficulty was such that it was more convenient to ship goods by rail to what is now the Old Port of Montreal where the cargo was loaded.
+Even after the opening of the Lachine Canal in 1824, the difficulty was such that it was more convenient to ship goods by rail to what is now the Old Port of Montreal where cargo could be easily loaded.
 A difficulty that became an asset since Montreal is now a major rail center and a large port.